Leticia has a question:

 In January and February we’re recovering from Christmas and hopefully enjoying the feeling of having some money in the bank.
 We might be running a sale on current stock but we’re also thinking about the incoming season.

 We’ll be restocking products that we know always sell well, but will also be on the look-out for new items to spice up our ranges.
-Plus, there’s Valentine’s Day to consider.
-This is a bigger deal for some retailers than others, but if you make anything remotely Valentiney, indie retailers are going to want to know about it in early January.
+Plus, there’s Valentine’s Day.
+This is a bigger deal for some retailers than others, but if you make anything remotely Valentiney, indie retailers are going to want to know about it in early January at the latest.

 The same goes for annual events like Mothers’ and Fathers’ Day, Easter and Back-to-School.
-If your work ties in with a particular time of year, aim to get in touch with retailers at least 2 months in advance.
+If your work ties in with a particular time of year, aim to get in touch with retailers 6-8 weeks in advance.

-A good way to keep track of buying seasons is to pay attention to the dates of major trade shows.
+Keep track of buying seasons by paying attention to trade shows.

 When £3.2bn is being spent by retailers in your industry, it’s a safe bet that potential stockists might be willing to flash some cash.

 The early part of the year, from January to April, is generally a good time to launch new products.
-This chimes with retailers’ desire for newness and gives your items the chance to get established before the Christmas buying season opens.
+It chimes with retailers’ desire for newness and gives your items the chance to get established before the Christmas buying season opens.